 “Impossible,” ZAP’s bird-pilot told Lucille.
 “If the Hurricane could resurrect people, I’d know!”

 Even the Galaxy Zephyr’s Hurricane Armor chimed in.
-“I’ve Danced with the Spheres dozens of times.
+“I’ve Danced with the Spheres a hundred times.
 If your parents were in our enemy, they’d be in me as well, and I’ll tell you they are not!”

 “How horrifying,” said Lucille, to the Enemy Hurricane.
 She faked a sob while grinning ear to ear.
 “If you’d relinquish them, I’d do anything.
 I’d even surrender!”